apache/openoffice-project/content/orientation/intro-contributing.md

 Title:     Introduction to Contributing to Apache OpenOffice
 Notice: http://www.apache.org/licenses/LICENSE-2.0

-In this Orientation Module you will gain basic familiarity with the Apache Software Foundation and how it works, get signed up for various important online project services, and introduce yourself to the other recruitments on the project's mailing mailing list.
+In this Orientation Module you will gain basic familiarity with the Apache Software Foundation and how it works, get signed up for various important online project services, and introduce yourself to the other volunteers on the project's mailing lists.

 Level 1 is focused on connecting you to the project.

 If you have prior experience with an open source software project, especially one at Apache, then much of this will already be familiar to you.

-1. Introduce yourself to the other project Recruitments by sending an email to [recruitment@openoffice.apache.org](mailto:recruitment@openoffice.apache.org?subject=Starting%20Introduction%20to%20Contributing%20to%20Apache%20OpenOffice%20Module).
+1. Introduce yourself to the other project volunteers by sending an email to [recruitment@openoffice.apache.org](mailto:recruitment@openoffice.apache.org?subject=Starting%20Introduction%20to%20Contributing%20to%20Apache%20OpenOffice%20Module).
 Who are you, where are you from, what are you interested in?
 These are all good things to cover.
 Also, as you work through the items on this page, if you have questions or problems, please feel free to ask for help by sending a note to this list.

 1. It is important that you understand a little about the Apache Software Foundation and OpenOffice, what it is, how it is organized and how the Apache OpenOffice Project fits into the overall Foundation.
 This is partially organizational knowledge and a little history.
 But it is important for understanding how things work here, and understanding the culture of this open source community.
 Suggested readings are: